- Oops!Something went wrong.Please try again later.

-Here are details on his and a selection of other recent cases that have sparked outrage -- and sometimes violent protests -- across America.
+Here are a selection of recent killings of US black citizens that have caused outrage -- and sometimes violent protests -- across America.

-April 12: Baltimore police officers arrest Gray, 25.
-He is handcuffed and eventually placed on his stomach in a police wagon, unsecured by a seatbelt.
+On April 12, 2015 Baltimore police officers arrest Freddie Gray, 25.
+He is handcuffed and eventually placed on his stomach in a police van, unsecured by a seatbelt.

 While in transit, Gray asks for medical help but none is given.
-The police wagon is diverted to assist in an unrelated case, at which point Gray is found unresponsive.
+The police van is diverted to assist in an unrelated case, at which point Gray is found unresponsive.

-Despite this, an ambulance is not called until after the police van reaches a police station and Gray is found to be in cardiac arrest having suffered serious injuries in the van.
+Despite this, an ambulance is not called until after the police van reaches a police station and Gray is found to be in cardiac arrest, having suffered serious spinal injuries in the van.

-April 4: In the state of South Carolina, police officer Michael Slager is charged with murder after a video shows him gunning down a fleeing black man, 50-year-old Walter Scott after a traffic stop.
+On April 4, 2015 in the state of South Carolina, a video shows police officer Michael Slager gunning down a fleeing black man, 50-year-old Walter Scott, after a traffic stop.

-The video seems to show Slager in an altercation with Scott and then draw his gun and shoot seven to eight shots in Scott's back as he flees.
+The video seems to show Slager in an altercation with Scott.
+Slager then draws his gun and shoot seven to eight shots in Scott's back as he flees.
+Slager was charged with murder in June 2015.
+His trial is due to open on October 31.

-November 22, 2014: In Cleveland, Ohio, a video emerges of US police officers shooting dead Tamir Rice, a 12-year-old black boy carrying a replica gun, just seconds after confronting him.
+On November 22, 2014, in Cleveland, Ohio, a video emerges of US police officers shooting dead Tamir Rice, a 12-year-old black boy carrying a replica gun, just seconds after confronting him.

 Surveillance video showed Rice was killed within seconds of the patrol car arriving on the scene in a park.

-August 9, 2014: In Ferguson, Missouri a white police officer kills unarmed black teenager Michael Brown, 18, unleashing sometimes violent protests and heavy-handed police tactics.
+On August 9, 2014, in Ferguson, Missouri, a white police officer shoots dead 18-year-old Brown, unleashing sometimes violent protests.

-A later decision not to indict police officer Darren Wilson prompts riots in Ferguson and raises tensions from New York to Seattle with thousands taking to the streets.
+A subsequent decision not to indict the officer, Darren Wilson, prompts riots in Ferguson and raises tensions from New York to Seattle, with thousands taking to the streets.

-In early March 2015, the US Justice Department publishes a scathing report into the shooting, condemning Ferguson's city hall, police department and municipal court for targeting its African-American majority.
+In March 2015, the US Justice Department publishes a scathing report into the shooting, condemning Ferguson's city hall, police department and municipal court for targeting the city's African American majority.
+A black man subsequently takes over as head of Ferguson's police.

-In an amateur video which is viewed around the world, Garner is shown repeating: "I can't breathe."
+In an amateur video which is viewed around the world, as police wrestle him to the ground, Garner is heard repeating: "I can't breathe."